ddr669/ruby_files/basics/basic_syntax.md

 <summary>Class And methods</summary>

-Class with ruby may seem a little difficult but to understood more is just compare to java with public and private methods that do different depends of variables and your methods.
+Class with ruby may seem a little difficult but to understood better just compare to java with public and private methods that do different depends of variables and your methods.
 <br>

 `@ -> is to private methods and variables`